Frequently Asked Questions

 How can Crook & Marker cocktails have zero sugar if they contain alcohol?

 Although sugar is needed to create alcohol, that doesn’t mean all alcoholic beverages have to contain sugar.
 Alcohol is created by using yeast to ferment sources of sugar, such as grapes for wine or barley for beer.
-To make our Organic Supergrain Alcohol, we ferment simple carbohydrates extracted from our organic ingredients including ancient grains and cassava root.
+To make our organic alcohol, we ferment simple carbohydrates extracted from our organic ingredients including ancient grains and cassava root.
 All of the sugar is converted or removed, leaving our finely filtered and perfectly polished organic alcohol.
 Most alcoholic beverage makers are not required to disclose sugar content on their product labels, so you may not always know exactly how much sugar is in other drinks.
 Our cocktails are sweetened with organic stevia leaf extract, which is derived from natural sources — allowing us to deliver great taste with zero sugar.

 Why do sugars in alcoholic drinks matter?